davidohalloran/friend_selector/README.md

 ## Usage

+  require friend selector in you application.js

+  `//= require friend_selector`

+  and require the stylesheet in your application.css.scss

+  `@import 'friend_selector';`

   The friend selector will give you a search box that you can use to select friends just add this html to your view: